Azure/azure-sdk-for-python/doc/deprecation_process.md

 A disclaimer should be added indicating end-of-life date (EOLDate) of the package and directing to a replacement package and migration guide as necessary.
   - The EOLDate should be in the format `MM-DD-YYYY`.
     - If there is no replacement package, the package EOLDate should be the service retirement date.
-This does not necessarily need to be the same as the release date in the CHANGELOG.md, since the package may potentially be deprecated before/after the service is retired.
+This does not necessarily need to be the same as the release date in the CHANGELOG.md, since the package may be deprecated before/after the service is retired.
-    - If there is a replacement package, the EOLDate should be the same as the release date in the CHANGELOG.md.
+    - If there is a replacement package (or repo), the EOLDate should be the same as the deprecation release date of the old package in the CHANGELOG.md.
     - Service retirement dates MAY be listed [here](https://aka.ms/servicesretirementworkbook), where retiring feature says 'Entire service'.
   - The link to the replacement package should be a PyPI link: `https://pypi.org/project/azure-mynewpackage/`.
   - The link to the migration guide should be an `aka.ms` link in the format `https://aka.ms/azsdk/python/migrate/my-new-package`.
 To create this link, go to [https://aka.ms/](https://aka.ms/).